Other states have higher point values but allow for more points.

 Get FREE online quotes for car insurance by entering your ZIP code now!

-In most states, points stay on your license for three years; although in many states a DUI offense will be reported on your driver’s license for a longer period of time.
+In most states, points stay on your license for three years.
+In many states, a DUI offense will be reported on your driver’s license for a longer period of time.

 When you reach your maximum amount of points, then you will face having your license suspended.

-How long this suspension occurs will depend on your state’s laws for car insurance and the type of offenses that caused the suspension.
+The length of the suspension will depend on your state’s laws for car insurance and the type of offenses that caused the suspension.

 For example, driving under the influence of drugs or alcohol is a criminal offense and carries a heavier penalty than causing a car accident does.